swiss-seismological-service/scrtdd/README.md

 </pre>
 # Description

-rtDD is a [SeisComP](<https://github.com/SeisComP>) extension module that implements both Real-Time Double-Difference Event relocation and classic offline Multi-Event Double-Difference relocation.
+rtDD is a [SeisComP](<https://github.com/SeisComP>) extension module that implements Double-Difference event relocation both in Real-Time, one event at the time, and classic offline mode, where an earthquake catalog is relocated as a whole.

 The actual methods are based on the paper "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser and "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Waldhauser & Ellsworth.